cloudflare/workers-docs/reference/runtime/apis/cache.md

 By default Cloudflare provides cache space per domain for serving static assets from our Edge network.
 This reduces the time it takes visitors to navigate your site by reducing the distance the data has to travel.
 It also reduces the traffic load on your web server by returning the same response for identical requests.

 This is great for static assets like images, html, and css, but much of the traffic moving across the web is dynamic data that is requested via AJAX requests.
-By default, this kind of traffic is un-cacheable, and therefore misses out on the benefits of caching.
+By default, this kind of traffic is not cached, and therefore misses out on the benefits of caching.

 The Cache API described by the [Service Worker](TODO) specification provides a way to customize your cache's behavior using JavaScript.